tryton/tryton/doc/index.rst

 * Inventory moves

-  The moves between a storage location and the output location of the warehouse
+  The moves between the picking or storage location and the output location of the warehouse

 * Outgoing moves